Tran Quoc Pagoda - Oldest pagoda in Hanoi

 Unique Architecture of Tran Quoc Pagoda

-Like other temples in Vietnam, the most outstanding feature of Tran Quoc Pagoda is its architecture following strictlt the Buddhist architectural philosophy with many layers of buildings and three main houses.
+Like other temples in Vietnam, the most outstanding feature of Tran Quoc Pagoda is its architecture following strictly the Buddhist architectural philosophy with many layers of buildings and three main houses.

 Tran Quoc Pagoda is a harmonious combination of the elegant landscape and Buddhist architecture, creating a special spiritual space.
 It is a reason why it becomes very famous and attracts many domestic and international visitors.
 Daily Mail newspaper also listed Tran Quoc Pagoda among one of the 16 most beautiful pagodas in the world.